Cedrick84/UnicornKeygen/README.md

 ```
 Okay that’s a lot of gibberish there, I remember something about ebp and esp from school… Something about stack and base pointers.
 To defeat this Unicorn I should refresh my memory (get it…? “memory") and understand what’s going on here.
 [Back to school!](https://www.youtube.com/playlist?list=PLPXsMt57rLthf58PFYE9gOAsuyvs7T5W9)

-Now that the assembly above doesn’t look scary anymore, and because Objective-C is a runtime language I should be able to reverse engineer the whole application just by using the debugger and breaking on the msgSend.
-I found this excellent [paper](https://reverse.put.as/wp-content/uploads/2011/06/objective-c-internals.pdf) by André Pang explaining this in dept. At this point I feel comfortable like I got him.
+Now that the assembly above doesn’t look scary anymore, and knowing Objective-C is a runtime language, I should be able to reverse engineer the whole method just by using the debugger and breaking on the msgSend.
+I found this excellent [paper](https://reverse.put.as/wp-content/uploads/2011/06/objective-c-internals.pdf) by André Pang explaining this in dept. At this point I feel comfortable I got him.
 Let’s try to work our magic in the debugger.
 ```bash
 (lldb) b *0x00002a41
 Breakpoint 1: where = Unicorn`-[UnicornAppDelegate validateSerial:forName:], address = 0x00002a41